VDA5050/VDA5050/VDA5050_EN.md

 7)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

 8)	**is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
 The mobile robot is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

 9)	populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.

-### 6.1.3 Order cancellation (by fleet control)
+### 6.1.3 Order cancellation

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.

-MC can optionally pass an `orderId` to reference which order it wants to cancel.
+Fleet control can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the mobile robot shall attempt to stop as soon as possible, for mobile robots with line-guided behavior this could be the next feasible node.
 A mobile robot which plans and replans the trajectory between two nodes by itself shall stop at its current position, not merely at the next node.

 If there are order related actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are order related actions running, those actions should be cancelled and also be reported as 'FAILED'.
-If the action cannot be interrupted, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
+If the action cannot be cancelled, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
-While order related actions are running, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
+While order related actions are running, the `cancelOrder` action shall report 'RUNNING', until all actions are cancelled/finished.
 Actions that cannot be cancelled (cancelAllowed = false) shall be finished.
 After all movement of the mobile robot and all of its order related actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
 This means that the mobile robot is idle and ready to receive new orders.